EmLanc2715/PyBer_Analysis/README.md

  4. Rural cities also had the highest average fare per driver ($55.49) compared to suburban ($39.50) and urban ($16.57) fares per driver.

 ## Summary

+The data illustrates there are large discrepancies between total rides, total drivers, total fares, average fare perride and driver, and total fare by city type.
+Based on the data we analyzed, I have three recommendations for the CEO of PyBer.

+1.